 Parents are to teach children that Benjamin Franklin students dress in a neat, attractive fashion reflecting pride in themselves and in their school.
 The dress code is established to help ensure an atmosphere conducive to study.
 Pride in student dress and personal appearance is one of the observable differences at Benjamin Franklin School.
 It is both the parents' and the child's responsibility to ensure compliance with the dress code.
 Personal appearance is expected to be non-disruptive to the learning atmosphere.

-- Tops must cover shoulders with a seamed sleeve and meet pant or skirt at all
+- All shirts/tops must have sleeves that cover the shoulder with a seamed sleeve and meet the pant/short/skirt at all times.

 - Sports/athletic tennis shoes must be laced and tied securely.